 On the MakerVerse platform, FDM is typically used for rapid prototyping and functional prototyping, especially for visual and geometric assessments.
 In addition, it is also feasible to manufacture end-use parts with low-volume requirements.
 Specific use cases are jigs, fixtures, and parts for art, architecture, and model making.

-FDM by the numbers
+FDM by the Numbers

-Max Build Size: 914 x 610 x 914 mm (standard size)
+914 x 610 x 914 mm (standard size)

-Minimum Wall Thickness: 1.0 mm (depending on material and geometry)
+1.0 mm (depending on material and geometry)

-Dimensional Accuracy: +/- 0.4% with a minimum of 0.4 mm
++/- 0.4% with a minimum of 0.4 mm

 FDM offers high-performance parts with high strength, toughness, impact resistance, and more.